E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Experimental details

-We further conducted classification using the obtained density $\mathcal{P}$.
+\CR{We further evaluated the quality of the obtained density $\mathcal{P}$ by classification task}.
 Specifically, the final feature $i_D$ in the density corresponds to the class label of the discrete item $(i_1,\dots,i_{D-1})$.
 Thus, for a given test sample $(j_1,\dots,j_{D-1})$, we see the estimated density $p(j_1,\dots,j_{D-1},c)$ for each class label $c$.
 The sample is then classified into the class $c$ that maximizes the density.
 We adjust the hyperparameters to maximize the accuracy of the classification for validation datasets $\mathcal{T}^{\mathrm{valid}}$.

 The proposed method and the baseline method have initial value dependence.
 Hence, all calculations are repeated five times to evaluate the mean and standard deviation of the negative log-likelihood and classification accuracy.